 Technology is a great enabler.
 As HR evolves with enabling technologies like talent assessment software and video interviews, companies can expect better recruitment and overall management.

 While candidate sourcing is managed by multiple agencies, job portals, and social channels, it is imperative you evaluate candidates on the right parameters.
-Technical assessment tools like HackerEarth Recruit helps to improve hiring by 6X and reduce hiring cost by 10X.
+Technical assessment tools like HackerEarth Recruit helps to improve hiring by 6X and reduce hiring costs by 10X.
 Such software also reduces man-hours by auto-evaluating each profile and providing detailed candidate reports.

 Companies have also been using HackerEarth talent assessment software for university hiring by evaluating candidates remotely—reducing large cost (travel, stay, man-hours, etc.) associated with campus placement.

 While assessing candidates can be managed by technical interview software, an organization should evaluate the candidate in person before selection.
 However, candidates are often scattered across the globe and the cost associated with their travel becomes too high.
-This is where video interview software like EasyHire and Kira Talent come to the rescue.
+This is where video interview software like EasyHire and Kira Talent comes to the rescue.
 It would be good to budget for these as well.

 HackerEarth’s coding assessment software is accompanied by video interview software called FaceCode, which helps you assess candidates on their real-time coding skills while interviewing them.
 Since these features are bundled, there are more savings to be had!